swk-day/swk-day.github.io/readme.md

 ---
 permalink: /index.html
 ---
-Drawn in Procreate and Photoshop
+Drawn in Procreate and Photoshop.<br>
-Animated in Live2d and After Effects
+Animated in Live2d and After Effects.<br>
 Libraries used: [A-Frame WebVR](https://aframe.io/), three.js

 **Instructions (Phone use)**